damianhakert/damianhakert.github.io/source/_posts/2015-01-09-gitlab-community-forum.markdown

 image_title: '/images/forum/community.png'
 ---

 GitLab is growing fast.
-Day by day, more and more developers and users interact with it.
+Day by day, more and more people interact with it.
 Over the past two years, the community around GitLab has thrived and new contributors appear every day.

 Although there are a lot of ways to [communicate][] with each other, we lack a central place to discuss, without relying on third party applications.